snadim02/snadim02.github.io/_posts/2025-12-16-gallery-wall.md

 **Family pictures.** Family pictures are *essential* for personalizing a home, but displaying them in tabletop frames can be a slippery slope toward clutter... :camera:
-I display family photos in our [entryway stairwell](../2025-11-01-entryway), and I also hung up pictures of our extended family in our hallway:
+I display family photos in our [entryway stairwell](../2025-11-01-entryway), and I also hung up pictures of our extended family and ancestors in our hallway:

 ![Living Room](../assets/img/family_gallery.jpg){: .mx-auto.d-block :}
-*:point_up: These were originally displayed at our wedding; afterward, I removed the frame stands and added [picture wire](https://www.amazon.com/Picture-Hanging-100-Feet-Braided-Supports/dp/B0CT9SBY57/?th=1) with [D-ring hooks](https://www.amazon.com/Pieces-Triangle-Picture-Hangers-Screws/dp/B0DWT9GGDJ/) so we could hang them on the wall.*
+*:point_up: These were originally displayed at our wedding.
+Afterward, I removed the frame stands and attached [picture wire](https://www.amazon.com/Picture-Hanging-100-Feet-Braided-Supports/dp/B0CT9SBY57/?th=1) with [D-ring hooks](https://www.amazon.com/Pieces-Triangle-Picture-Hangers-Screws/dp/B0DWT9GGDJ/) so we could hang them on the wall.*

 ### 3. Mutually Agreeable Artwork